Request An Appointment

 Catching periodontal disease in its early form is crucial.
-Early treatment consisting of improved oral hygiene habits and professional care can help prevent further deterioration and even reverse damage.
+Early treatment consisting of improved oral hygiene habits and professional care can help prevent further deterioration and even reverse the damage.

-At this stage, untreated periodontitis can still affect the jawbone and surrounding tissue and lead to separation of the gums and teeth.
+At this stage, untreated periodontitis can still affect the jawbone and surrounding tissue and lead to the separation of the gums and teeth.

 Stage 2: Moderate Periodontitis